See how much solar panels cost in your area

 The main reason PPAs exist is to allow homeowners to source clean energy with little to no upfront costs and without having to own the system.

-However, there are different types of PPAs to be aware of.
+There are different types of PPAs to get familiar with.

 A reputable solar company offering you a PPA should very clearly inform you of the price per kWh as well as any increases or “escalators” there may be over time.

 Be mindful that many companies offer fairly low “starter” rates, for example, $0.155/kWh, with no money down if you qualify.
-However, the contract often includes an annual rate escalator, usually between 1-2.9% per year, for the entire duration of the PPA (which can range from five to 25 years).
-While this may not sound like a lot, it can equate to thousands more than a flat-rate PPA over the course of the agreement.
+However, the contract may include an annual rate escalator, usually between 1-3% per year, for the entire duration of the PPA (which can range from five to 25 years).

 What are the Cons to a PPA?